Skip to content

 Little Guy Branding Web Setup Checklist

-Type of Web Setup or Launch
+Type of Web Setup, Migrate or Launch

 NOTE: Don't clone an existing site other than matts162: Instead, clone 162, then use templates from the model site to avoid Yoast issues.